02. PyTorch Neural Network Classification¶

 For example, the stochastic gradient descent optimizer (SGD, torch.optim.SGD()

-) can be used for a range of problems, so can too the Adam optimizer (torch.optim.Adam()
+) can be used for a range of problems, and the same applies to the Adam optimizer (torch.optim.Adam()

 ).